CRISES IN THE CAPITALIST SYSTEM

 Germany, allied with Austria-Hungary, issued ultimatums to Russia and France, demanding demobilization and neutrality.

-France refused, prompting Germany to declare war on France on 3 August 1914.
+France refused, and Germany declared war on France on 3 August 1914.

 Britain entered the war on 4 August 1914 to support its allies in the Triple Entente.